WHEN, WHERE AND HOW MUCH?

 I can’t see my location on the website?

 Our official locations are Dublin, Cork , Belfast, and London.
-Our smaller pop-up events, which are organised by our network of volunteer pop-up champions around the world, will open in early September.
+Our smaller pop-up events, which are organised by our network of volunteer pop-up champions around the world, will open by early September.

 If I can’t make it to an official location can I do my own run?

 Yes!
 If you can’t make it to one of the official locations you can take part in one of our pop up events.
-If there isn’t a pop up in your area, please get in touch by sending an email to [email protected] and we can give you more information about becoming a pop up champion.
+If there isn’t a pop up in your area, please get in touch by sending an email to email@example.com and we can give you more information about taking part in a virtual run, or setting up a pop-up event.

 How much does it cost to enter a Pop Up event?